danial-ikh/danial-ikh/README.md

 # 💫 About Me:
-hi there I am a passionate website and Ui/Ux developer with a mission to create attractive websites and designs.
+hi there, I am a passionate website and Ui/Ux developer with a mission to create attractive websites and designs.

 ## 🌐 Socials: